AidaSira/MachineLearning/MLProjectKnitr.md

 # Model building #

-The first step was to divide the training set into ttraining and testing set.
+The first step was to divide the training set into training and testing set.
 The training is large enough to achieve a  high accuracy, and the cross validation set is also large enough to give a good indication of the out of sample error.

 The training data set was split up into one portion (75%) for model building (14718 observations) and another portion (25%) for cross-validation (4904 observations).
-The cross validation technique used was random sampling.

-Random forest has been the prediction algorithm used.
+The cross validation technique used was random sampling and random forest has been the prediction algorithm.

 ```r